vekatze/neut/book/src/terms.md

 }
 ```

-The code above is compiled into something like the below:
+The code above is compiled into something like the following:

 ```neut
 // the free variable `c` is now a parameter